 The first display of configuration is shown.
-See Chapter 6, Configuration, for details of the configuration parameters, and provide instructions on leaving configuration level,
+See Chapter 6, Configuration, for details of the configuration parameters.
+For instructions on leaving configuration level, see Chapter 6, Configuration.

 Returning to Operator Level

 To return to operator level from either 'FuLL' or 'Edit' level, repeat entry of the password and select 'OPEr' on the 'Goto' display.